Patrick Cauvin

-Claude Klotz (6 October 1932 in Marseille – 13 August 2010 in Paris), better known by his pen name Patrick Cauvin, was a French writer.
+Claude Klotz (6 October 1932 – 13 August 2010), better known by his pen name Patrick Cauvin, was a French teacher turned writer.
+He was born in Marseille and died in Paris.

+His novel E=mc² Mon Amour was adapted into the Oscar winning 1979 film A Little Romance.

+Cauvin wrote a sequel to the novel E=mc² Mon Amour entitled Pythagore, je t'adore that was released in 2001.

 Works

-All of his works were published with Le Livre de Poche except when otherwise noted.
+All works published by Le Livre de Poche except when noted otherwise.